 • 26% said that their self-worth depends entirely on their partner’s view of them.

-• 26% would do anything to keep their partner because they don’t believe that they’ll be able to meet anyone else.
+• 26% would do anything to keep their partner because they don’t believe that they’ll be able to find someone else.

 • 27% want their partner to rely entirely and exclusively on them.

-• 27% feel that they’re better off not getting close to someone so that they won’t get hurt.
+• 27% believe that they’re better off not getting close to someone so that they won’t get hurt.

 • 36% have a hard time trusting their partner.